brycewray/hugo-site/content/posts/2019/07/why-staying-with-hugo.md

 [^BEP]: I confess to being extremely pleased that, later that afternoon, none other than [@bepsays](https://twitter.com/bepsays) himself (Bjørn Erik Pedersen, the lead developer of Hugo) “liked” that tweet.

-> Will have more to say about this in a future post, but am keeping brycewray.com firmly within <a href="https://twitter.com/GoHugoIO?ref_src=twsrc%5Etfw">@GoHugoIO</a> after three weekends’ worth of experimentation with <a href="https://twitter.com/gatsbyjs?ref_src=twsrc%5Etfw">@gatsbyjs</a> and some other kewl kids. #StayWithTheBest—[Bryce Wray (@BryceWrayTX) July 13, 2019](https://twitter.com/BryceWrayTX/status/1150104013871955971?ref_src=twsrc%5Etfw)[^privacy]
+{{< twitscrn imageUrl="Twitter_1150104013871955971.png" alt="Tweet by @BryceWrayTX, 2019-07-13: Will have more to say about this in a future post, but am keeping brycewray.com firmly within @GoHugoIO after three weekends’ worth of experimentation with @gatsbyjs and some other kewl kids. #StayWithTheBest" width="1182" height="1234" twitterUrl="https://twitter.com/BryceWrayTX/status/1150104013871955971" >}}

-[^privacy]: The embedded tweet that formerly was in this spot on the page is now just linked and identified, due to the site's belatedly adopted [privacy policy](/privacy).

 ## “Interesting,” indeed